litecoincash-project/ring/doc/build-osx.md

 Running
 -------

-Bitcoin Core is now available at `./src/bitcoind`
+Ring Core is now available at `./src/ringd`

 Before running, you may create an empty configuration file:

-    mkdir -p "/Users/${USER}/Library/Application Support/Bitcoin"
+    mkdir -p "/Users/${USER}/Library/Application Support/Ring"

-    touch "/Users/${USER}/Library/Application Support/Bitcoin/bitcoin.conf"
+    touch "/Users/${USER}/Library/Application Support/Ring/ring.conf"

-    chmod 600 "/Users/${USER}/Library/Application Support/Bitcoin/bitcoin.conf"
+    chmod 600 "/Users/${USER}/Library/Application Support/Ring/ring.conf"

-The first time you run bitcoind, it will start downloading the blockchain.
+The first time you run ringd, it will start downloading the blockchain.
 This process could take many hours, or even days on slower than average systems.

 You can monitor the download process by looking at the debug.log file:

-    tail -f $HOME/Library/Application\ Support/Bitcoin/debug.log
+    tail -f $HOME/Library/Application\ Support/Ring/debug.log

 Other commands:
 -------

-    ./src/bitcoind -daemon # Starts the bitcoin daemon.
+    ./src/ringd -daemon # Starts the ring daemon.
-    ./src/bitcoin-cli --help # Outputs a list of command-line options.
+    ./src/ring-cli --help # Outputs a list of command-line options.
-    ./src/bitcoin-cli help # Outputs a list of RPC commands when the daemon is running.
+    ./src/ring-cli help # Outputs a list of RPC commands when the daemon is running.

 Notes
 -----

 * Tested on OS X 10.10 Yosemite through macOS 10.13 High Sierra on 64-bit Intel processors only.

 * Building with downloaded Qt binaries is not officially supported.
-See the notes in [#7714](https://github.com/bitcoin/bitcoin/issues/7714)
+See the notes in [#7714](https://github.com/litecoincash-project/ring/issues/7714)

 Deterministic macOS DMG Notes
 -----------------------------